-- 207. ISA (UK) 550 deals with the auditor's responsibility relating to related party relationships and transactions. - 208.
-The related parties of pension schemes fall into two broad categories: - employer-related; and - trustee-related. - 209.
-The Pensions SORP recommends that for financial reporting purposes related parties should also be deemed to include other pension schemes for the benefit of employees of companies and businesses related to the employers, or for the benefit of the employees of any entity that is itself a related party of the reporting pension scheme. - 210.
+- 173. ISA (UK) 550 deals with the auditor's responsibility relating to related party relationships and transactions - 174.
+The related parties of pension schemes fall into two broad categories: - employer-related; and - trustee-related - 175.
+The Pensions SORP recommends that for financial reporting purposes related parties should also be deemed to include other pension schemes for the benefit of employees of companies and businesses related to the employers, or for the benefit of the employees of any entity that is itself a related party of the reporting pension scheme. - 176.
 The requirements set out in ISA (UK) 550 equally apply to the audit of pension schemes.
-The scheme auditor considers the possibility of related party transactions, for example, where a pension scheme contracts with the employer or related third parties for the use of a property or for the supply of goods or services to the scheme, even if these result in more favourable terms for the pension scheme than would otherwise be available. - 211.
-The scheme auditor enquires as to the procedures that the trustees have in place to identify related parties and to authorise and record any related party transactions, including transactions with or loans to the sponsoring employer.
+The scheme auditor considers the possibility of related party transactions, for example. where a pension scheme contracts with the employer or related third parties for the use of a property or for the supply of goods or services to the scheme, even if these result in more favourable terms for the pension scheme than would otherwise be available. - 177.
+The scheme auditor enquires as to the procedures that the trustees have in place to identify related parties and to authorise and record any related party transactions. including transactions with or loans to the sponsoring employer.
 The Pensions SORP provides guidance on the types of transaction that fall into the categories shown above and the form of disclosure recommended.
 The scheme auditor considers whether the trustees have made appropriate arrangements for identifying, authorising and recording such transactions in the circumstances of the particular scheme.
-Such arrangements might include a declaration of interest file and opportunities at trustee meetings for trustees to declare interests.
-The scheme auditor also obtains written representations from the trustees concerning the completeness of information provided regarding the related party disclosures in the financial statements. - 212.
+Such arrangements might include a declaration of interest file and opportunities at trustees' meetings for trustees to declare interests.
+The scheme auditor also obtains written representations from the trustees concerning the completeness of information provided regarding the related party disclosures in the financial statements. - 178.
 It is a general principle of trust law that trustees do not benefit from their trust.
-However, some individual trustees may be paid for their services and professional trustee organisations may be paid by a pension scheme.
+However. some individual trustees may be paid for their services and professional trustee organisations may be paid by a pension scheme.
 This apart, pension scheme trustees are prohibited from transacting directly with the pension scheme, although transactions between pension schemes and businesses in which any of the trustees have an indirect interest (for example, as a shareholder or a director) are not necessarily prohibited.
-The pension scheme trustee who is also a scheme member, is not necessarily prohibited from benefiting as a scheme member from decisions taken as a trustee. - 213.
-In addition, employer-related investments are prohibited or restricted by the legislation. - 214.
-Detailed guidance on conflicts of interest is provided by TPR and is available on its website.
+The pension scheme trustee who is also a scheme member, is not necessarily prohibited from benefiting as a scheme member from decisions taken as a trustee. - 179.
+In addition, employer-related investments are prohibited or restricted by the legislation.